 How to Learn to Stop Worrying & Love the 40-Hour Workweek

-Okay, I know what you’re thinking.
-You have to work 70 hour weeks to get ahead right?
+OK, I know what you’re thinking.
+You have to work 70 hour weeks to get ahead, right?

-Believe it or not, there is 150 years of productivity research behind the 40 hour workweek.
+Believe it or not, there are 150 years of productivity research behind the 40-hour workweek.

 More to the point, it wasn’t designed to help workers, but to boost productivity, and it applies to people working from home too.